Earless seal: External anatomy

-Adult phocids vary from 1.17 m in length and 45 kg in weight in the ringed seal to 5.8 m and 4000 kg in the southern elephant seal, which is the largest member of the order Carnivora.
+Adult phocids vary from 1.17 m in length and 45 kg in weight in the ringed seal to 5.8 m and 4000 kg in the southern elephant seal, the largest member of the order Carnivora.
 Phocids have fewer teeth than land-based members of the Carnivora, although they retain powerful canines.
 Some species lack molars altogether.
 The dental formula is:

 While otariids are known for speed and maneuverability, phocids are known for efficient, economical movement.
 This allows most phocids to forage far from land to exploit prey resources, while otariids are tied to rich upwelling zones close to breeding sites.
-Phocids swim by sideways movements of their bodies, using their hind flippers to fullest effect.
-Their fore flippers are used primarily for steering, while their hind flippers are bound to the pelvis in such a way that they cannot bring them under their bodies to walk on them.
-They are more streamlined than fur seals and sea lions, so they can swim more effectively over long distances.
-However, because they cannot turn their hind flippers downward, they are very clumsy on land, having to wriggle with their front flippers and abdominal muscles.
+Phocids swim in a sideways motion with their bodies; their fore flippers are primarily used for steering, whereas their hind flippers are used for underwater propulsion.
+While phocids' streamlined bodies make them better long-distance swimmers than otariids, unlike fur seals, their hind flippers are bound to the pelvis and unable to be rotated forward for walking.
+As a result, they are clumsy on land, having to wriggle with their front flippers and abdominal muscles.